ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * OPT6 (Optional) - Specify the encoding of 'creds_repo' if the default is not used: no.

-* OPT7 (Optional) - Specify the functionalities implemented at the 'control_uri' resource hosted at the Client, including message exchange encoding and other details (see {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}): see {{sec-leaving}} for the eviction of a group member; see {{sec-group-rekeying-process}} for the group rekeying process.
+* OPT7 (Optional) - Specify the functionalities implemented at the 'control_uri' resource hosted at the Client, including message exchange encoding and other details (see {{Section 4.3.1 of RFC9594}}): see {{sec-leaving}} for the eviction of a group member; see {{sec-group-rekeying-process}} for the group rekeying process.

 * OPT8 (Optional) - Specify the behavior of the handler in case of failure to retrieve an authentication credential for the specific node: send a 4.00 (Bad Request) error response to a Join Request (see {{ssec-join-req-processing}}).

-* OPT9 (Optional) - Define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Join Response (see {{Section 4.3.1.1 of I-D.ietf-ace-key-groupcomm}}): the "Point-to-Point" rekeying scheme registered in {{Section 11.12 of I-D.ietf-ace-key-groupcomm}}, whose detailed use for this profile is defined in {{sec-group-rekeying-process}} of this document.
+* OPT9 (Optional) - Define a default group rekeying scheme, to refer to in case the 'rekeying_scheme' parameter is not included in the Join Response (see {{Section 4.3.1.1 of RFC9594}}): the "Point-to-Point" rekeying scheme registered in {{Section 11.12 of RFC9594}}, whose detailed use for this profile is defined in {{sec-group-rekeying-process}} of this document.

-* OPT10 (Optional) - Specify the functionalities implemented at the 'control_group_uri' resource hosted at the Client, including message exchange encoding and other details (see {{Section 4.3.1 of I-D.ietf-ace-key-groupcomm}}): see {{sec-leaving}} for the eviction of multiple group members.
+* OPT10 (Optional) - Specify the functionalities implemented at the 'control_group_uri' resource hosted at the Client, including message exchange encoding and other details (see {{Section 4.3.1 of RFC9594}}): see {{sec-leaving}} for the eviction of multiple group members.

 * OPT11 (Optional) - Specify policies that instruct Clients to retain unsuccessfully decrypted messages and for how long, so that they can be decrypted after getting updated keying material: no.